faadias/ezdb/README.md

 			console.log(results);
 		});

-The first thing we do is specify the table we are querying.
+The first thing we do is to specify the table we are querying.
 When an index is not specified, the "equals" method will look up the record by its key (222, in our example).
 After specifying the parameters, we just run our query by calling the "go" method (yes, I am a Sybase user).
-The returned value is, as we are already used to, is a Promise.
+The returned value is, as we are already used to, a Promise.
 By calling its "then" method, we have access to an array of the query's results.
-In the above example, that is what we will get on the console: [{ id : 222, firstname : "Anne" , lastname : "Millard", age : 22, gender : "F" }].
+In the above example, what we get on the console is this: [{ id : 222, firstname : "Anne" , lastname : "Millard", age : 22, gender : "F" }].

-Note: even though a key is unique per record, the result of a query will always bring an array.
+Note: even though a key is unique per record, the result of a query will always be an array.

 Here is a list of possible configurations for your query, followed by a bunch of examples.
 Try to run some of them and see if you understand what is going on.

-- desc(): Retrieves the results in descendind order by key or by index, if one is specified.
+- desc(): Retrieves the results in descending order by key or by index, if one is specified.
 The default behaviour is asceding order;
 - distinct(): Retrieves only the records with distinct index value, i.e., if two records have the same value in the specified index column, only the one with the lowest key is returned; if an index is not specified, "distinct" has no effect;
 - first("number"): Retrieves only the first "number" records.
 Deafult is "0" for ALL records;
 - index("index_name"): Makes a query by the identified "index_name" and not by the key, which is the default behaviour;